 #3 – Customers and Geographic exposure

-There are two basic things you need to check out, if you want to penetrate the actual picture of the company.
+There are two basic things you need to check out if you want to penetrate the actual picture of the company.

 Second, you need to find out the geographical exposure of the company.
-Do the company only operate in certain territories?
+Does the company only operate in certain territories?
 If yes, why?
 Do the company cover only urban or rural areas?
 What is their sales-break-down as per each territory?
-Where they sell more and why?
+Where they sell more, and why?
 Asking yourself these questions and searching for answers will help you know the company well and make wiser choices at the end of the day.

 source: Facebook SEC Filings